-The Cynthia and George Mitchell Foundation currently lends its voice to the ongoing dialogue and debate in four grantmaking programs:
+The Cynthia and George Mitchell Foundation currently lends its voice to the ongoing dialogue and debate in six grantmaking programs:

 The foundation also continues to earmark a percentage of funds for projects outside of its grantmaking programs, including Cook’s Branch Conservancy, the Mitchell Institute for Fundamental Physics and Astronomy at Texas A&M University, and other issues that reflect the values and vision of the late Cynthia and George Mitchell.